replacementAI/A-Backtest-A-Day/README.md

 | [EW XS Long-Only Momentum][9]            | 0.5025833917716915  |

 ## Methodology
 First I will calculate the sharpe of each strategy over the entire sample, then I will the evaluate performance of each strategy in a 3-fold cross validation to determine the best* parameters.
+The tickers used are the SPDR sector ETFs: XLE, XLU, XLB, XLK, XLI, XLV, XLF, XLP, and XLY.
+There are 3 reasons for using these groups of tickers: 1.
+Removes survivorship bias problem from using individual tickers 2.
+These ETFs were launched in 1998, giving a lot of data to work with.
+3. Lastly, it is easier for an individual investor to attempt to replicate a strategy using just a few ETFs as opposed to having to a strategy using (for example) 500 stocks.

 ## Abbreviations
 - TS = Time Series